 Can I buy an ignition interlock device?

-Can I make automatic payments from a checking or savings account?
+Can I make payments from a checking or savings account?

-You are able to make automatic payments, as long as a debit or credit card is being used in association with the account.
+You are able to set up automatic payments, as long as the debit or credit card has been set up on your account.
 If no debit or credit card is available, we unfortunately cannot schedule automatic withdrawals by transfer of funds.
 We can, however, accept one-time payments using a checking or savings account.

-How does my monitoring authority know that I have an Intoxalock installed?
+How does my monitoring authority know that I have an ignition interlock device installed?

-After your installation is complete, you will be given a Certificate of Installation.
+After your Intoxalock installation is complete, you will be given a Certificate of Installation.
 In many states, you are required to provide this document to your monitoring authority for review.
-In other states, we will electronically notify your state of the installation.
-We will let you know your states requirements when we schedule your installation.
+In other states, they may have electronic notification set up upon your installation completion at the service center.

 - May not be allowed to regain your unrestricted driving privileges until you have completed your ignition interlock requirements